FIT4003-Group28/StaticAnalysisForReactNative/ios_app_collection/react_native_apps/README.md

-To store only the files for the ios apps developed in React Native.
+To store files for the ios apps downloaded which were developed in React Native.